arbor-sim/arbor/doc/cpp/probe_sample.rst

         std::string ion;
     };

 Ionic diffusion concrentration attributed to a particular ``ion`` across CVs of the cell.

+* Sample value: the concentration in millimoles per litre across an unbranched component of the cell, as determined by the discretisation.
+*  Metadata: ``mcable``.
+Each cable in the cable list describes the unbranched component for the corresponding sample value.

 Mechanism state
 ^^^^^^^^^^^^^^^